Name Bookseller

 Person Title

-Gurney, Martha An Address to the People of Great-Britain, on the Consumption of West-India Produce.
-The Third Edition.
+Gurney, Martha An Address to the People of Great Britain, on the propriety of abstaining from West India Sugar and Rum.
+The Sixth Edition, with Additions.

 Hancock, Mrs. British liberty established, and Gallic liberty restored; or, the triumph of freedom.
 A poem.
 Occasioned by the grand revolution in France, M,DCC,LXXXIX.
 With a prospect of the glorious time when true religion and civil liberty shall shed their benign influences over the world.
 By Maria De Fleury.